A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Abstract

 \section{Abstract}

 Sharding is a critical technique that enhances the scalability of blockchain technology.
-However, existing protocols often assume the adversarial nodes in a general term without considering the different types of attacks, which limits transaction throughput in runtime because the attack on liveness could be mitigated.
-This paper introduces Reticulum, a novel sharding protocol that overcomes this limitation and achieves enhanced scalability in a blockchain network.
+However, existing protocols often assume adversarial nodes in a general term without considering the different types of attacks, which limits transaction throughput at runtime because attacks on liveness could be mitigated.
+There have been attempts to increase transaction throughput by separately handling the attacks; however, they have security vulnerabilities.
+This paper introduces Reticulum, a novel sharding protocol that overcomes these limitations and achieves enhanced scalability in a blockchain network without security vulnerabilities.

-Reticulum employs a two-phase design that dynamically adjusts the transaction throughput based on the runtime adversarial attacking either or both liveness and safety.
-It consists of ``control" and ``process" shards in two layers corresponding to the two phases.
+Reticulum employs a two-phase design that dynamically adjusts transaction throughput based on runtime adversarial attacks on either or both liveness and safety.
+It consists of `control' and `process' shards in two layers corresponding to the two phases.
 Process shards are subsets of control shards, with each process shard expected to contain at least one honest node with high confidence.
 Conversely, control shards are expected to have a majority of honest nodes with high confidence.
-In the first phase, transactions are written to blocks, which are then voted on by nodes in the corresponding process shards.
-Blocks that receive unanimous acceptance verdicts are accepted.
-In the second phase, blocks that do not obtain unanimous verdicts are collected and voted on by the control shards.
-A block is accepted if the majority of nodes vote to accept it.
-The opponents and silent voters of the first phase will be eliminated.
-In summary, Reticulum leverages unanimous voting in the first phase to involve fewer nodes for accepting/rejecting a block, allowing more parallel process shards.
+Reticulum leverages unanimous voting in the first phase to involve fewer nodes in accepting/rejecting a block, allowing more parallel process shards.
 The control shard finalizes the decision made in the first phase and serves as a lifeline to resolve disputes when they surface.

 Experiments demonstrate that the unique design of Reticulum empowers high transaction throughput and robustness in the face of different types of attacks in the network, making it superior to existing sharding protocols for blockchain networks.